-Join Julian Velard for an in-depth discussion in this video Exploring the Library and Settings tabs in the Channel Strip Inspector, part of Up and Running with MainStage 3.
+Join Julian Velard for an in-depth discussion in this video Exploring the Library and Settings tabs in the Channel Strip Inspector, part of Learning MainStage 3.

 The Channel Strip Inspector is similar to the Patch Inspector in that it gives easy access to a library of channel presets, editing parameters, and attributes.
 But while changes in the Patch Inspector are reflected through the patch, changes in the Channel Strip Inspector only apply to the selected channel strip.
 The first tab in the Channel Strip Inspector is a library.
 Much like the Patch library.
 Whereas the Patch Library will load a patch with multiple channel strips, the Channel Strip Library will only load a single strip on the selected channel.
 They are broken down into folders which vary on the type of channel strip they selected.